apache/spark/docs/apache-airflow/dag-run.rst

 series of intervals which the scheduler turns into individual DAG Runs and executes.
 The scheduler, by default, will kick off a DAG Run for any interval that has not been run since the last execution date (or has been cleared).
 This concept is called Catchup.

-If your DAG is written to handle its catchup (i.e., not limited to the interval, but instead to ``Now`` for instance.), then you will want to turn catchup off.
+If your DAG is not written to handle its catchup (i.e., not limited to the interval, but instead to ``Now`` for instance.), then you will want to turn catchup off.
 This can be done by setting ``catchup = False`` in DAG  or ``catchup_by_default = False`` in the configuration file.
 When turned off, the scheduler creates a DAG run only for the latest interval.